darraghh1/ZendeskExpandedAgentTools/README.md

 <!-- Improved compatibility of back to top link: See: https://github.com/darraghh1/ZendeskExpandedAgentTools/pull/73 -->
 <a name="readme-top"></a>
 <!--
-*** Thanks for checking out the Best-README-Template.
+*** Thanks for checking out the ZendeskExpandedAgentTools.
 If you have a suggestion
 *** that would make this better, please fork the repo and create a pull request
 *** or simply open an issue with the tag "enhancement".
 *** Don't forget to give the project a star!